ParthP22/CSCI4463-VBSSforTSP/README.md

 # CSCI4463-VBSSforTSP

 Implemented VBSS to solve the TSP for a given .tsp file.
-Final homework assignment of the Stockton University's Artificial Intelligence (CSCI 4463) course.
+Final homework assignment of Stockton University's Artificial Intelligence (CSCI 4463) course.

 To run on command line do: java Main [TSP filename with .tsp] [bias] [iterations]